ibm-cloud-docs/watson-assistant/web-chat-develop-content-carousel.md

 ![Content carousel in web chat](images/web-chat-tutorial-content-carousel.png)

-This example shows how you can use the [Swiper](https://swiperjs.com/){: external} library to render a custom response as a content carousel.
+This example shows how you can use the [Swiper](https://swiperjs.com/){: external} library to render a custom response as a content carousel:

+1. In the action step that you want to create a content carousel, use the JSON editor to define a `user_defined` custom response.

 1. Add a step to your action that returns a `user_defined` response.
 Use the JSON editor to send the following response.
 This embeds the carousel data inside the `user_defined` object, but you could also put the data into skill variables that can be accessed by web chat from the context object.
 ```json